What is adult abuse and how to report concerns

 - Safeguarding adults promotional material: Organisations are encouraged to print the leaflets and postcard attached below to display them on notice boards and placed them at locations where people/employees can access them.
 Discuss the leaflets with people/employees to explain to them what the leaflet is about and the help available.

 Additionally, if your organisation is holding an event and would like a stand about safeguarding adults, please contact us with the details of the event.

-If you would like printed postcards sending out to you like the example below, send us an email.
+If you would like printed promotional material sending out to you, send us an email.